Marcia Hultman

 Federal Overtime Final Rule

-On Sept.
-24, 2019, the U.S. Department of Labor announced a final rule updating the federal overtime pay requirements.
-The final rule will be effective on Jan.
-1, 2020.
+On April 23, 2024, the U.S. Department of Labor announced a final rule updating the federal overtime pay requirements for executive, administrative, professional, outside sales, and computer employees.
+The final rule was effective on July 1, 2024.
 This final rule updates earnings thresholds, which are the salary and compensation levels necessary for workers to be exempt.

 • Employers will be allowed to use nondiscretionary bonuses and incentive payments (including commissions), that are paid at least annually, to satisfy up to 10% of the standard salary level; and